-Figure 3-47.
+Figure 3-49.
 Burst Power Setup Menu

-IQ CAPTURE Menu (Option 124/126)
+IQ CAPTURE (Option 124/126)

+To access IQ CAPTURE submenu go to MEASURE from main menu.
+Note that IQ capture submenu is only available in instruments installed with options 124/126.

-MEASURE × START/STOP CAPTURE: Touch this button to execute an IQ capture.
-When a capture is IQ CAPTURE ← initiated, this button changes to STOP CAPTURE and can be touched to stop the continuous captures.
+START/STOP CAPTURE: Touch this button to execute an IQ capture.
+When a capture is initiated, this button changes to STOP CAPTURE and can be touched to stop the continuous captures.
 Note that the captured data will still be saved unless the CANCEL SAVE button below is touched.
 Check the IQ status table at the bottom of the display.

-START CAPTURE CANCEL SAVE: This button appears after a capture has been initiated.
-Touch this CAPTURE MODE Single button to present a dialog that allows you the choice to cancel the IQ capture save and discard the captured data, or to continue with the capture and save the data.
-CAPTURE MODE: Selects the IQ capture mode: CAPTURE BW Single for a one-time capture to internal or external (USB) storage SAMPLE RATE Continuous for capture to internal or external (USB) storage.
-Automatically initiates a new capture once the previous capture is saved.
-200 MHz • Streaming for continuous IQ data streaming out of the Ethernet, USB, or Data Out port (refer to "IQ STREAMING Menu (Option 125/127)" on page 3-63).
-CAPTURE LENGTH 250ms CAPTURE BW: IQ capture bandwidth is the frequency range of data to be collected for the duration of the IQ length.
+CANCEL SAVE: This button appears after a capture has been initiated.
+Touch this button to present a dialog that allows you the choice to cancel the IQ capture save and discard the captured data, or to continue with the capture and save the data.

+CAPTURE MODE: Selects the IQ capture mode:

+- Single for a one-time capture to internal or external (USB) storage - Continuous for capture to internal or external (USB) storage.
+Automatically initiates a new capture once the previous capture is saved. - Streaming for continuous IQ data streaming out of the Ethernet, USB, or Data Out port (refer to "IQ STREAMING (Option 125/127)" on page 3-66).

+CAPTURE BW: IQ capture bandwidth is the frequency range of data to be collected for the duration of the IQ length.
 IQ capture bandwidth and sampling rate are linked and are selected from the same dialog.

-TIMESTAMPS 🛑 SAMPLE RATE: Sets the IQ sampling rate of data to be collected for the duration of the IQ length.
+SAMPLE RATE: Sets the IQ sampling rate of data to be collected for the duration of the IQ length.
 IQ sampling rate and capture bandwidth are linked and are selected from the same dialog.

-SAMPLE FORMAT CAPTURE LENGTH: Sets the duration of the waveform data capture.
+CAPTURE LENGTH: Sets the duration of the waveform data capture.
 The maximum allowable capture period is dependent on available space on the selected storage device.

-32-bit Float 👻 TIMESTAMPS: Toggles data collection timestamps on or off.
-SAVE TO FILE IQ TRIGGER: Opens the "IQ TRIGGER Menu" on page 3-65.
-Automatic - SAMPLE FORMAT: Sets the sampling bit format (32-bit floating decimal, 32-, 16-, 10-, or 8-bit integers).
-SAVE CAPTURE SAVE TO FILE: Toggles automatic or manual file saving.
+TIMESTAMPS: Toggles data collection timestamps on or off.

+IQ TRIGGER: Opens the "IQ TRIGGER" on page 3-68.

+SAMPLE FORMAT: Sets the sampling bit format to one of the following options:

+- 32-bit Float (IQ)

+- 32-bit Int (IQ)

+- 16-bit Int (IIQQ)

+- 16-bit Int (IQIQ)

+- 10-bit Int (IIIQQQ)

+- 8-bit Int (IIIIQQQQ)

+SAVE TO FILE: Toggles automatic or manual file saving.
 When set to manual, touch the SAVE CAPTURE button to save the next completed IQ capture.

+Figure 3-50.
+IQ CAPTURE Menu

-Capture SAVE CAPTURE: Saves captured data to a file when SAVE TO FILE is set to Manual.
-CAPTURE SIGNING FILE NAME PREFIX: Sets the file name prefix of the capture file.
+SAVE CAPTURE: Saves captured data to a file when SAVE TO FILE is set to Manual.

+FILE NAME PREFIX: Sets the file name prefix of the capture file.
 Files are stored a "Captures" folder internally or to USB storage media.
+File naming contains the following: prefix_year-month-day-time-##capturetime in ns_number in scientific notation.dgz or

+.dgzm.

-File naming contains the following: STORAGE DEVICE prefix_year-month-day-time-##capturetime in ns_number in scientific notation.dgz or .dgzm.
-Internal 🗾 👻 CAPTURE SIGNING: IQ files will not be signed for use with MX280005A, when toggled off.
+CAPTURE SIGNING: IQ files will not be signed for use with MX280005A, when toggled off.

 STORAGE DEVICE: Sets the capture file save location.
 You can select Internal or one of the available USB ports when storage media is detected.
+Note that the storage device option will be only USB as internal memory storage is not supported on devices installed with Secure Data Option 7.

-Figure 3-48.
+Figure 3-50.
 IQ CAPTURE Menu

-IQ STREAMING Menu (Option 125/127)
+IQ STREAMING (Option 125/127)